waffleSheep/appventure-website-v4/README.md

-# Typescript Starter for Gridsome
+# AppVenture Website V4

-This is a starter template for Gridsome using Typescript.
+This project is based the starter template for Gridsome using Typescript.
 It uses **eslint** and **typescript** for static code analisys.
 In order to integrate these tools with Visual Studio Code, you'll need to install **ESLint** and **Vetur** extensions for the editor.

 ### 1. Install Gridsome CLI tool if you don't have